Les Deux Alpes Ski Resort

 Les 2 Alpes has the highest pistes in France at over 3,500m.
 The resort is not pretty but it's affordable and lively, and whilst the ski area is not very large, it has testing black runs and freeriding for strong skiers, and long gentle blue pistes for novices or those who prefer easy cruising.

-High up in a narrow valley above the Lac Du Chambon lies the sprawling resort that is officially called Les-Deux-Alpes, although it’s sometimes abbreviated to ‘Les 2 Alpes’ or even ‘L2A‘.
+High up in a narrow valley above the Lac Du Chambon lies the sprawling resort that is officially called Les-Deux-Alpes, although it’s sometimes abbreviated to ‘Les 2 Alpes’.
 Its main drag is 2km long but seems even longer and is lined with good value hotels and apartments.
 And there are plenty of restaurants, fast-food outlets and bars too.
-(If this sounds too noisy, consider staying in the pretty village of Venosc 700m below Les Deux Alpes and linked to it by lift.)
+(If this sounds too brash and noisy, consider staying in the pretty village of Venosc 700m below Les Deux Alpes and linked to it by lift.)

 But piste skiing is just part of what’s on offer.
-Freestyle skiers and boarders have an impressive high altitude terrain park at Toura.
-And then there’s the off-piste, both in Les 2 Alpes itself, and in the legendary ‘freeride-only’ ski area of La Grave, to which it is semi-linked (you’re pulled waterski-style by a pistebasher over the Glacier de la Girose).
+Freestyle skiers and boarders have an impressive high altitude snowpark at Toura.
+And there’s excellent off-piste, both in Les Deux Alpes itself, and in the legendary ‘freeride-only’ ski area of La Grave, to which Les Deux Alpes is semi-linked (you’re pulled waterski-style by a pistebasher over the Glacier de la Girose).
 Bring a guide with you if you want to return in one piece.

 Les Deux Alpes Pros and Cons